iamaub/iamaub.github.io/_posts/Generic-Writeup-Template.md

 ---

 You can find the most up-to-date list of post-exploit enumeration tricks here in this generic writeup template written by [0xBEN](https://github.com/0xBEN)
+You can download the markdown file and get to work Fill out the sections with the indicated steps
+Code fences, formating, whitespace, etc. have already been added for you Suggested commands and documentation steps are available in the template You can remove sections from the template as needed For example, not using persistence on the target?
+Remove the section.
+Working on a single target and not worried about routes / ping sweeps?
+Remove the section(s).

 # **Nmap Results**
 ```text